 Transitioning to veganism can feel labor-intensive.
 It undoubtedly takes a lot of time, energy, and research, but it doesn’t need to feel daunting.
 With so many options available today, making the change isn’t as tough as it used to be.
 That’s also why we created this guide.
 Read on for the ultimate beginner-friendly vegan grocery list.

-How to Build a Vegan Grocery List
+How to Build a Vegan Food List

 Before you begin building your vegan food list, it’s important to know which basic food groups you need to be keeping in mind.